•

 Authorship of the Paper

 The corresponding author should ensure that all appropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
 All those who have made significant contributions should be listed as co-authors.
+Authorship requirements are fulfilled by those who have contributed original ideas, provided data collection and/or analysis, wrote the manuscript, and/or substantially edited the manuscript.
+All authors must have sufficient knowledge to defend the content of the manuscript.
 Others who have participated in certain substantive aspects of the research project should be acknowledged or listed as contributors.
+For accepted works, all attributions will be disclosed within the published article.

 Fundamental Errors in Published Works